BUPT/clubber.ml/docs/_pages/papers.md

 ## Papers

-We only add paper to this list before we decide to oral/poster it at our AMC seminar.
+We only add paper📰 to this list before we decide to oral/poster it at our AMC seminar.

 ### Wishlist